 Have you ever read an article that discusses job aids, workforce training, mobile training, parenting, and pumping gas into a car?
 If not, grab a seat, because you’re about to.

-Companies sometimes create training that their employees don’t need, that won’t fix the problem, or that isn’t worth the cost.
-For example, you can spend a lot of time and money trying to train me to memorize 50 codes—which your employees probably won’t successfully memorize despite your best efforts—or you can create a document that lists all the codes, put it where they need it at work, and give them a very short training session about how to use that list.
+By way of background, companies sometimes create training that their employees don’t need, that won’t fix the problem, or that isn’t worth the cost.
+For example, you can spend a lot of time and money trying to train your employees to memorize 50 codes—which your employees probably won’t successfully memorize despite your best efforts—or you can create a document that lists all the codes, put that document where your employees need it at work, and give them a very short training session about how to use that list.

 That document with the codes on it is an example of a job aid.
 Have you got a Post-It note by your computer telling you how to do something?
 That’s a job aid too.
 And with the ease of recording short, instructional videos at work, and the fact that so many people have mobile devices and smart phones they can use to watch those videos as needed at work as well, you can easily imagine using videos as job aids as well.

-(Side note here: “pumping gas” is a good example of something we assume everyone, even a novice, knows how to do because we’re “subject matter experts” on driving cars and pumping gas).
+(Side note here: “pumping gas” is a good example of something we assume everyone, even a novice, knows how to do because we’re “subject matter experts” on driving cars and pumping gas.
+Keep this kind of thing in mind when you’re doing a task analysis as part of the training development process).

-So when we got home we sat down, I asked my daughter to get a piece of paper and a pen, and we talked through the different little tasks involved in pumping gas.
+So when we got home we sat down, my daughter and I got a piece of paper and a pen, and then we talked through the different little tasks involved in pumping gas.
 And voila—when we were done, she had a handy-dandy checklist of the steps to perform.
 She then took my car out with the checklist in hand, returned home with a full tank of gas, and told me that the list helped her out.
 Performance problem solved!
+That’s an example of a job aid and performance support.